mx-software-craftsman-community/coding-challenges/README.md

-# coding-challenges
+# Coding challenges

-Collection of coding challenges tackled on technical interviews
+Collection of coding challenges tackled on technical interviews.